 We recommended that the first time you use Macrium Reflect, you create bootable rescue media before performing any other tasks.

-Click the Create bootable Rescue media icon to access the wizard.
+Click the Rescue icon to access the Rescue Media Builder wizard.

 For further guidance see Creating rescue media.

-Disk imaging is a Backup task and can be accessed from the Backup task bar.
+Disk imaging is a backup task and can be accessed from the Create Backups taskbar.

 For further guidance see Creating a backup of your computer.